sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

     }
 ```

-Pre-populate a JSON object within your solution with up to 40 sample projects.
+Pre-populate a JSON object within your solution with up to 40 sample products.
 This will not be provided for your solution.
 Use of a random generator is encouraged.

 ### BONUS - Swagger Documentation

 All API endpoints that created in order to develop the required frontend application functionality should be documented via Swagger.

-The Swagger documentation should be consumed by anyone building the project on their local workstation at http://localhost:3000/api/api-docs.
+The Swagger documentation should be consumed by anyone building the product on their local workstation at http://localhost:3000/api/api-docs.

 ### Frontend Component